 The user manually takes some decision on the WI like ‘Submit’ or ‘Discard’.

 In this case, WI will move as per BAU depending upon user decision.
 On ‘Submit’ it will move to OpsCheckerDB and on ‘Discard’ it will move to Exit.

+- Template validation should not be applied for the WIs rejected from OpsCheckerDB to OpsMaker DB and should continue the BAU flow

+- Template validation should not be applied for the WIs in RemittanceHelpDeskMaker and CSO Exceptions queue.

 Priority Based Scenarios